openframeworks/ofSite/tutorials/01_introduction/001_chapter1.markdown

 - Draw a circle at (20, 30) with a radius of 10
 - Increment x by 20 (it now equals 40)
 - Increment i by 1 (it now equals 1)
-- Is 1 less than 51?
-Yes!
-Go back to the beginning of the loop, then:
+- Is 1 less than 51? : **Yes!**
+    - Go back to the beginning of the loop, then:
-  Draw a circle at (40, 30) with a radius of 10 Increment x by 20 (it now equals 60)
+    - Draw a circle at (40, 30) with a radius of 10
+    - Increment x by 20 (it now equals 60)
-  Increment i by 1 (it now equals 2)
+    - Increment i by 1 (it now equals 2)
-- Is 2 less than 51?
-Yes!
-Go back to the beginning of the loop, then:
+- Is 2 less than 51? : **Yes!**
+    - Go back to the beginning of the loop, then:
-  Draw a circle at (60, 30) with a radius of 10 Increment x by 20 (it now equals 80)
+    - Draw a circle at (60, 30) with a radius of 10
+    - Increment x by 20 (it now equals 80)
-  Increment i by 1 (it now equals 3)
+    - Increment i by 1 (it now equals 3)
-Is 3 less than 51?
-Yes!
-Go back to the beginning of the loop [REPEAT 46 TIMES UNTIL i=50 and x=1000]
+- Is 3 less than 51? : **Yes! **
+    - Go back to the beginning of the loop
+    - *[REPEAT 46 TIMES UNTIL i=50 and x=1000]*
-  Draw a circle at (1000, 30) with a radius of 10 Increment x by 20 (it now equals 1020)
+    - Draw a circle at (1000, 30) with a radius of 10
+    - Increment x by 20 (it now equals 1020)
-  Increment i by 1 (it now equals 51)
+    - Increment i by 1 (it now equals 51)
-- Is 51 less than 51?
-NO!
-Exit out of loop and continue on to whatever comes next
+- Is 51 less than 51? : **NO!**
+    - Exit out of loop and continue on to whatever comes next

-TIP: We could actually make this even a bit more efficient and make the 'x' variable to double duty like this:
+**TIP**: We could actually make this even a bit more efficient and make the 'x' variable to double duty like this:

 ```cpp
 int x = 20;